-- 65.1 Look at A opposite.
-Which expression best describes each of these statements about a miner's strike?
+- Look at A opposite.
+Which expression best describes each of these statements about a 65.1 miner's strike?
 Sometimes there is more than one possible answer. - 1 Of course, the company had enormous stocks of coal that had already been produced but not sold and it suited them if there was no more production for six months. - 2 The union wasn't in a good position.
 Apart from the enormous coal stocks, there are thousands of people already out of work. - 3 In the beginning, the union said they wanted a pay increase of 100 per cent, and nothing less was acceptable, but later they realized this was unrealistic, and said they would accept less. - 4 Eventually the miners went back to work.
 The strike had produced nothing for them. - 5 Of course, the mining company had been very aggressive towards the miners. - 65.2 Match the sentence beginnings (1-5) with the correct endings (a-e).
+The sentences all contain expressions from B opposite. - 1 а Boeing offered the idea of a 600-plus seat jet to airlines last autumn.
+An and the second se b 2 - The country's trade negotiators are trying all sorts of tricks to protect their farmers, - 3 The TV presenter gave his bosses an ultimatum that he would leave the show The later of the second s - 4 The company said they would fire all of us if we didn't accept the deal - 5 Over the past two years, Mersey Docks has made a number of 'final' offers,

-The sentences all contain expressions from B opposite. - 1 а Boeing offered the idea of a 600-plus for example, allowing only whole chickens seat jet to airlines last autumn. to be imported, not chicken parts. in a second s 2 h The country's trade negotiators are trying But European plane industry executives all sorts of tricks to protect their farmers, are convinced that Boeing is bluffing. with a fill by many and the destruction of a second s 3 с The TV presenter gave his bosses an the last one being $f{.28,000}$ to each ultimatum that he would leave the show docker involved in the dispute. in the second The second se 4 d The company said they would fire all if Miss Taylor was allowed to of us if we didn't accept the deal stay as co-presenter.
-5 е but we called their bluff - we refused and Over the past two years, Mersey Docks - 65.3 José Oliveira is trying to deal with some problems in the Xania-Zebra negotiations.
-Match the expressions (1-5) to the points (a-e) in C opposite. - 1 With currency values changing so quickly, you want to think further about the currency you want to be paid in. - 2 If you can increase the performance of the type of engine we're interested in, we may be willing to pay a little more.
+- for example, allowing only whole chickens to be imported, not chicken parts. - But European plane industry executives are convinced that Boeing is bluffing. - С the last one being $\pounds 28,000$ to each docker involved in the dispute.
+And and a second s - d if Miss Taylor was allowed to stay as co-presenter. - е but we called their bluff - we refused and six months later we still have our jobs! - 65.3 José Oliveira is trying to deal with some problems in the Xania-Zebra negotiations.
+Match the expressions (1-5) to the points (a-e) in C opposite. - 1 With currency values changing so quickly, you want to think further about the currency you want to be paid in. - 2 If you can increase the performance of the type of engine we're interested in, we may be willing to pay a little more. - 3 Well, the currency for payment would seem to be the problem here. - 4 We've reached agreement on the number of engines you are willing to buy, and that's very positive. - 5 We've definitely reached a consensus on price that much at least is agreed.